2ndPrince/hexo-blog/blog/source/_posts/Link-Jenkins-With-Github.md

 From the image, you can confirm that the build has been `Started by Github push by 2ndPrince`

-For now, it only executes clean and build, but you might want to add deploy option in the future.
+For now, it only executes the shell command `clean and build` at one step.
+In the future, you might want to create `Jenkins pipelines` that includes

+- clean and build
+- test
+- sonarqube
+- deploy
+- etc...

 ---